 Why are some American films nominated in the best foreign-language film category?

-The HFPA categorizes American films in the best foreign-language film category if the majority of the film’s dialogue is not in English, such as “Apocalypto,” “Letters From Iwo Jima” and most recently, “The Farewell.”
+The HFPA categorizes American films in the best foreign-language film category if the majority of the film’s dialogue is not in English, such as “Apocalypto,” “Letters From Iwo Jima” and most recently, the 2019 “The Farewell.”
 Foreign-language films are not eligible to compete for a Golden Globe in the best drama or musical/comedy film categories, though the director, writers and actor can compete with those of English-language films.
 In comparison, the Academy won’t allow American films to compete in Oscar’s international-film category, nor do they allow films in English from outside the U.S. to compete in the international film category.
 The Oscars require each country to select just one film to enter, while the HFPA allows as many as the members want to nominate.
 For the 2020 Golden Globes, two films from France were nominated.

 Does the screenplay race combine categories?